-SPRINGFIELD – All of the attention over Ebola and enterovirus recently has overshadowed for many the fact that the flu season has arrived.
+For many, all of the attention over Ebola and enterovirus recently has overshadowed the fact that the flu season has arrived.

 "With enterovirus D68 cases on the decline, and the likelihood being low that a child will contract Ebola in this country, the unfortunate truth is that a number of children in the United States still die of the flu each year.
 During last year’s flu season, 109 pediatric deaths were reported in the United States, and this number has remained disturbingly similar over each of the past four influenza seasons," said Dr. J. Michael Klatte, a pediatric infectious disease specialist at Baystate Children’s Hospital.